JulieR-UHasselt/Data-science-assignments/README.md

 - ["Genome Sequences Dataset."](https://github.com/MuhammadShan7/genome/blob/main/sequences.txt) GitHub, MuhammadShan7.
 Accessed June 21, 2024.

-## License

-This project is licensed under the MIT License.

 ## Course Information

-This project is a part of the course "Concept of Data Science" and demonstrates the practical application of data structures in performance testing.
+This project is a part of the course "Concept of Data Science - Distance learning" and demonstrates the practical application of data structures in implementation of the bloom filter.

 ---
 ## Usage